 Millions of individuals with disabilities and their families depend on a wide variety of public benefits for income, health care, food and housing assistance.
-Eligibility for these public benefits (which include SSI, SNAP, Medicaid, etc.) require a person has less than $2,000 in cash savings, retirement funds and other items of significant value.
-Savings up to $100,000 in ABLE accounts will not affect an individual’s eligibility for SSI benefits and up to $310,000 for other public benefits such as Medicaid.
+Eligibility for these public benefits (which include SSI, SNAP, Medicaid, etc.) require a person to have less than $2,000 in cash savings, retirement funds and other items of significant value.
+Savings up to $100,000 in ABLE accounts will not affect an individual’s eligibility for SSI benefits and up to $310,000 for other public benefits, such as Medicaid.

 Am I eligible for an ABLE account?

 The ABLE Act limits eligibility to individuals with significant disabilities that occurred before the age of 26.
 If you meet this age criteria and are also receiving benefits already under SSI and/or SSDI, you are automatically eligible to establish an ABLE account.
 If you are not a recipient of SSI and/or SSDI, but still meet the age of onset disability requirement, you could still be eligible to open an ABLE account if you meet the Social Security Administration’s definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.
 You need not be under the age of 26 to be eligible for an ABLE account.

 Are there limits to how much money can be put in an ABLE account?